 Figure 5.
 Picture of DIF

 The picture of the DIF is shown in Figure 5.
-The DIF mainly has these parts: FPGA part, connector-to-FEB part, supply part and interface part.
+The DIF mainly has these parts: FPGA, connector, power supply and interface.

 Figure 6.
 Block diagram of logic implemented in the FPGA

 The FPGA part is composed of a FPGA (ARTIX 7, Xilinx), a flash Programmable Read Only Memory (PROM, N25Q128) as well as a connector in order to program the FPGA via JTAG.
 The FPGA is clocked with an 80 MHz crystal.
 The FPGA’s function is to implement the required logic to control FEB and to communicate with DCC board or directly to PC.
 The logic diagram is shown in Figure 6.
 The Acquisition module controls the ASIC to work in the normal mode and get data saved in the memory of SKIROC2.
 The data transferred into FPGA will be stored in the First-In-First-Out (FIFO) and then transferred to DCC or PC.
 The trigger module is in charge of generating trigger when using calibration mode or ex-trigger mode.
 Calibration module and S-curve module is used to control the ASIC to be calibrated or tested.
 These tests will be discussed below.
 The optical module transmits data from FIFOs to DCC and gets command from DCC via optical fiber.
 The transmission is based on the high-speed transceiver GTP on FPGA.
 The GTP is responsible for descrambling data, 8B/ 10B encoding and clock recovery.
 The USB module, however, is used to communicate with PC directly when debugging a single DIF.